 Continuing from above, going to a workshop is another great way to learn.
 Workshops are particularly good for people who might want to go to photography school, but don’t want to commit to 3+ years and shell out tons of cash.
 That’s not to say that workshops aren’t expensive, some are quite eye watering – but – put it in comparison to a degree and it’s quite the bargain.
 Workshops also tie in to a lot of things we’ve already discussed – they’re great for making connections, finding internships and discovering styles/niches you love.

 Photographers love talking about photography – and where do they unleash?
 Forums.
 Whether you want some honest feedback on your work, want to learn more about a particular style of photography or have a question about your camera – forums more often than not will hold the answer.
 Don’t always take what someone has said on a forum as gospel though, it’s always good to back up claims with further research.

-Some good forums for general info are
+Here are some good forums for general info:

 There are also thousands of forums for more specific enquiries, Google away!

 Is there any better feeling than writing a list of challenges and working through them till there’s none left?!
 I don’t think so.
 Your photography journey can benefit from this as well.
 By setting goals or a photography ‘bucket list,’ you can find yourself feeling more motivated to get out and get shooting.

 Photography competitions are a great way to get some feedback on your work if you’re finding it hard to get critiques from anywhere else.
 Some photography competitions can also have pretty hefty cash prizes, so if you’re looking to make money off your shots then this could be your chance.
 But, be warned – a lot of photography competitions are more of a money making scheme for the host than a legitimate way to celebrate talent – research the comp and don’t pay more than $30 or $40 for an entry.

 Once you start building up a catalogue of work, you need a place to present it.